Brokers, Topics, and Partitions

-Junior candidates should explain topics, partitions, consumer groups, and offsets.
-You should know what happens when a consumer joins or leaves a group.
+| Junior | Topics, partitions, consumer groups, offsets.
+What happens when a consumer joins or leaves a group. |

-Mid-level candidates need to discuss replication, ISR, delivery guarantees, and Schema Registry.
-You should be able to design a Kafka-based pipeline and explain your partition key strategy.
+| Mid | Replication, ISR, delivery guarantees, Schema Registry.
+Designing a Kafka pipeline and explaining your partition key strategy. |

-Senior candidates must handle production scenarios: consumer lag diagnosis, broker failures, cross-datacenter replication, schema evolution strategies, and capacity planning for topics that receive millions of events per second.
+| Senior | Production scenarios: consumer lag diagnosis, broker failures, cross-datacenter replication, schema evolution strategies, capacity planning for millions of events per second. |

 A Kafka cluster is a set of brokers.
 Each topic is split into partitions, and each partition lives on one broker (with replicas on others).
 Partitions are the unit of parallelism: more partitions means more consumers can read concurrently.
 Interviewers test whether you understand that ordering is guaranteed only within a single partition, not across partitions.